 - Jarke van Wijk, Eindhoven University of Technology, NL

 The committee is selected with prominent members of the EuroVis community.
-Their names is public to foster transparency and attest of the value of the awards.
+Their names are public to foster transparency and attest of the value of the awards.
 The selection is done after all the applications are received to avoid hard conflicts, i.e. advisors of applicants in the committee.
 The chair cannot be conflicted either so none of his former PhD students can apply during his term.
 Soft conflicts are possible: a committee member can be part of the institution of an applicant, either during the PhD or after, or have co-authored with the applicant.
-In that case, the committee member will not be able to speak about the application during the discussion, and can decide or be asked to leave the discussion when it concerns the applicant in soft conflict.
-Prominent researchers are used to handle these cases when they participate to selection or prize jurys.
+In that case, the committee member will not be able to speak about the application during the discussion and can decide or be asked to leave the discussion when it concerns the applicant in soft conflict.
+Prominent researchers are used to handling these cases when they participate in a selection or prize jury.

-The selection is handled in three meetings, usually conducted through a videoconferencing system:
+The selection is handled in two to three meetings, usually conducted through a videoconferencing system:

-- The committee meet again and discusses each of the PhDs.
-At the end, a short list of 4-6 PhDs is selected from intense discussions.
+- The committee meets again and discusses each of the PhDs.
+In the end, a shortlist of 2-6 PhDs is selected from intense discussions.
 A major rule is to remain positive about all the PhDs.
-Each member of the committee need to complete their reading of all the shortlisted PhDs for the next meeting, and provide a full ranking (except for the soft conflicts obviously).
+Each member of the committee needs to complete their reading of all the shortlisted PhDs for the next meeting and provide a full ranking (except for the soft conflicts obviously).

-- The committee meet and compare the ranking, discussing the differences in the ranking to achieve a consensus.
+- The committee meets and compares the ranking, discussing the differences in the ranking to achieve a consensus.
 It can decide to select up to 3 PhDs to be awarded.

 Best PhD Awards 2018

 Tanja Blascheck – University of Stuttgart, DE

 for her outstanding PhD thesis “Understanding Interactive Visualizations: Leveraging Eye Movements and Visual Analytics” introducing novel methods to evaluate visualization using eye tracking by triangulating with multiple data sources.